frendysanusi05/frendysanusi05/README.md

 # Hi there, I'm Frendy! 👋

-Frendy is currently a sophomore at Bandung Institute of Technology majoring in Information System and Technology.
-He is highly interested in learning things about tech, web development, data, and business fields.
-Frendy is also an active student, loves to participate in organizations as well as committees and discuss or meet with new people.
+Frendy is currently a sophomore majoring in Information System and Technology at Bandung Institute of Technology.
+He has a deep interest in tech, data, and web development and currently he is exploring in the field of cybersecurity, particularly in capture the flag competitions.
+Apart from his academic pursuits, he is also an active student who loves to participate in organizations and committees that allows him to meet new people.

 ## 💻 My Tech Stack